Sep 19, 2023 By Geoff Parent 7 min

 If you are looking to set up your Google Developer Account, click here to get started.

-With your developer account set up, you’ll have access to your Google Play Console dashboard — a central hub where you can upload, test, submit and manage your Android apps.
 The first step in uploading your app to Google Play Console is creating a new app.
 To create a new app, navigate to All apps>Create app and fill in the basic information about your application.

 You will have the opportunity to change or edit these attributes later when you are reviewing/creating your store listing.